Rape in India: Definition in Indian Penal Code

-Even after the 2013 reform, marital rape when the wife and husband live together continued not to be a crime in India.
-Article 376B of the 2013 law made forced sexual intercourse by a man with his wife – if she is living separately – a crime, whether under a decree of separation or otherwise, punishable with at least a 2-year prison term.
-Forced sex by a man on his wife may also be considered a prosecutable domestic violence under other sections of Indian Penal code, such as Section 498(A) as well as the Protection of Women from Domestic Violence Act 2005.
+After the 2013 reform, marital rape within a cohabiting marriage continued to be exempt from criminal liability in India.
+Article 376B of the 2013 law made forced sexual intercourse by a man with his wife – if she is living separately – a crime, whether under a decree of separation or otherwise, punishable with at least a two-year prison term.
+Forced sex by a man with his wife may also be considered a prosecutable domestic violence under other sections of Indian Penal Code, such as Section 498(A) as well as the Protection of Women from Domestic Violence Act 2005.
 The crime of sexual assault on a child, that is anyone below the age of eighteen, is further outlined and mandatory punishments described in The Protection of Children from Sexual Offences Act 2012.

 As CNN reported in 2020, a man convicted of raping a woman faces a minimum 10-year prison sentence.
 This may increase to a life sentence or even a death sentence depending on the circumstances and details of the crime.
 If the victim is transgender, however, the rapist is punished by a maximum of two years in prison, as defined by the Transgender Persons (Protection of Rights) Act 2019.

-All sexual acts between the members of the same sex, consensual or forced, was previously a crime under Section 377 of Indian penal code, after the 2013 Criminal Law reform, with punishment the same as that of rape but it was later overturned in a landmark judgement of the Supreme Court on 6 September 2018 which stated all consensual sexual acts between adults who have met the age of consent are not violative of Section 377, hence decriminalizing gay sex in India.
+All sexual acts between the members of the same sex, consensual or forced, were previously a crime under Section 377 of the Indian penal code, after the 2013 Criminal Law reform, with punishment the same as that of rape but it was later overturned in a landmark judgement of the Supreme Court on 6 September 2018 which stated all consensual sexual acts between adults who have met the age of consent are not violative of Section 377, hence decriminalizing gay sex in India.

+Like Indian Penal Code, the Bharatiya Nyaya Sanhita retains the marital rape exception.
+It retains the value laden phrase ‘outraging the modesty of women’ instead of replacing it with the gender-neutral term ‘sexual assault’.
+It provides inadequate protection to victims of non-consensual intimate imagery.
+It does not include any provision for offences involving rape of males or of transgender individuals.

 Rape statistics

+India has one of the lowest per capita rape rates in the world.
 One rape was reported every 16 minutes in India in 2019.
 This figure was 15 minutes in 2018.
-In 2019, the national average rape rate (per 1,00,000 population) was 4.9, slightly less than 5.2 in 2018 and 2017.
+In 2019, the national average rape rate (per 100,000 population) was 4.9, slightly less than 5.2 in 2018 and 2017.
 However, the small dip may be attributed to data for West Bengal not being available.
 As of 2019, Nagaland (0.8), Tamil Nadu (1.0), and Bihar (1.3) had the lowest rape rates among the states of India, while Rajasthan (15.9) had the highest rape rate.
 These statistics do not take into account rapes ending in murder and attempts to rape, which are counted separately by police in India.